PelmeenidHapukoorega/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 **Bottom line:** If you can troubleshoot why a VM wont respond, you’re already thinking like someone who builds and maintains real systems.

-**Objective:** Show that I can deploy a VM, set up Nginx, and configure the network around it so I fully understand how traffic actually reaches a service running inside Azure.

 ### Task 1  Retrieved VM IP address
 Used `az vm list-ip-addresses` and stored result in Bash variable.